 The incidence of breast cancer varies with age being very low in the twenties, gradually increasing and reaching a plateau at the age of 45 and then increasing dramatically after fifty.
 Breast cancer is diagnosed in women over 65 years 50% of the time, indicating the ongoing necessity for women to have yearly screenings.

 Although rare, breast cancer may also occur in men.
 In men, breast cancer can occur at any age, but is most common between the ages of 60 to 70 years.
-For every 100 cases of breast cancer, less than 1 are found in men.
+For every 100 cases of breast cancer, less than 1 is found in men.

 Breast cancer is considered a heterogeneous disease, meaning that it is a different disease in different women, a different disease in different age groups and has different cell populations within the tumor itself.
 Generally, breast cancer is a much more aggressive disease in younger women.